rayatc/TCG-Library/readme.md

 ## Best Practices

-1. Seed the random number generator only once at the beginning of your program to ensure reproducibility.
-2. When generating large amounts of data, consider using move semantics to improve performance.
+1. When generating large amounts of data, consider using move semantics to improve performance.
-3. For graph generation, ensure that the number of edges (m) does not exceed the maximum possible edges for n vertices to avoid infinite loops.
+2. For graph generation, ensure that the number of edges (m) does not exceed the maximum possible edges for n vertices to avoid infinite loops.
-4. When using weighted graphs, choose an appropriate range for weights based on your specific problem requirements.
+3. When using weighted graphs, choose an appropriate range for weights based on your specific problem requirements.

 ## Troubleshooting